-Three (3) credits of Social Studies are required for graduation.
-Two (2) credits of Social Studies are required for in-state university admission.
-Social Studies course are equivalent to one (1) full credit unless noted as 1⁄2 credit.

-Please check on pages 62-67 for prerequisites and specific offerings at each high school.
+Course Sequence for Graduation Four (4) credits of English are required for graduation.
+Four (4) credits of English are required for university admission.
+Each English course is equivalent to one (1) full credit.
+Please check on pages 34 - 38 for prerequisites and specific offerings at each high school.